lewhunt/angularjs-custom-filters/README.md

 ![Demo](img/filtering-grab.gif)

+### Demo
-Try it out here: http://lewhunt.github.io/angularjs-custom-filters
+Try it out via this link on your mobile or desktop: http://lewhunt.github.io/angularjs-custom-filters

+### Notes
+This prototype is primiarily for learning purposes and further customization.
+It is not intendeded as a complete drop-in solution.